shilpgohil/LLM-FAQ-Assistant/README.md

 # Flask Project

 ## Overview
 This project is a simple Flask web application designed to demonstrate basic web functionalities like handling requests and rendering templates.
-It can serve as a starting point for building more complex Flask-based applications.
+It can serve as a starting point for building more complex Flask based applications.

 ## Technologies Used
 - **Python 3.x**
 - **Flask**
-- Any other libraries you might be using (e.g., Jinja2, SQLAlchemy)

 ## Installation Instructions
 Follow the steps below to set up the project on your local machine: